ESCSS-labs/ESCSS-ESTest/README.md

 ## Q&A
 ### Why not start at v1.0.0?

-I initially started at v1.0.0 and experimented quite a bit, which led to some inconsistencies.
-That's why the official versioning begins at v1.2.x.
+Because initially started at v1.0.0 and experimented quite a bit and messed around, that's why.

 ### How to refactor legacy codebase?
 Make sure you know what you are doing Before refactoring code base.
 When use ESCSS-ESTest make sure you have e2e、Backup branch and fellow's help, those tips will help a lot.